conan-io/docs/packaging/bintray/conan_center_guide.rst

 better/cleaner ways to do implement the code.

-One library for one Conan package
+One conan package per OSS library
 ---------------------------------

+Before creating packages for third party libraries, please read these general guidelines.

 - Ensure that there is no other conan package for the same library.
 If you are planning to support a new version of a library that already exists in the ``conan-center`` repository, please, contact the package author and collaborate.
   All the versions of the same library have to be on the same Bintray Conan package.

 - It is recommended to contact the **library author** and suggest to maintain the Conan package.
 When possible, open a pull request to the original repository of the library with the conan needed files or suggest to open a new repository with the